The Science Behind Face Symmetry and Attractiveness

 How We Measure Facial Symmetry

-Eye Symmetry: Position, size, and shape of both eyes
+Eye Symmetry: The position, size, and shape of both eyes

-Lip Symmetry: Shape and position of upper and lower lips
+Lip Symmetry: The shape and position of the upper and lower lips

-Jawline Balance: Contour and angle of both sides of the jaw
+Jawline Balance: The line and angle of both sides of the jaw

 What Perfect Symmetry Looks Like